-This mother gives many commands to his child Juanito during the day.
+This mother gives his child Juanito many commands during the day.
 She’s just like my ex-wife.
 Fill the gaps in your mind or on a piece of paper using Affirmative Informal “tú” commands.
 Then check the solutions at the end of this post.

 7:15 – Juanito, _____ 1.(levantarse), ¡vas a llegar tarde al cole!

 7:30 – Juanito, _____ 2.(hacer) tu cama.